Khashiev/Java7/README.md

 Turn-in directory |	ex01
 Files to turn-in |	Annotations-folder

-Annotations allow to store metadata directly in the program code.
-Now your objective it to implement HtmlProcessor class (derived fromAbstractProcessor) that processes classes with special @HtmlForm and @Htmlnput annotations and generates HTML form code inside the target/classes folder after executing mvn clean compile command.
-Let's assume we have UserForm class:
+Annotations allow you to store metadata directly in your code.
+Now your goal is to implement HtmlProcessor class (derived fromAbstractProcessor) that will process classes with special @HtmlForm and @Htmlnput annotations and generate HTML form code inside the target/classes folder after running mvn clean compile command.
+Let's say we have a UserForm class:
 ```java
 @HtmlForm(fileName = “user_form.html”, action = “/users”, method = “post”)
 public class UserForm {